DesarrolladoresMasquerades/m0_d00-lab-git_github_fundamentals-Carwels/README.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

 Hi I'm Carwi, I want to become an awesome developer
+I am from Valencia and I moved to Barcelona to study at Ironhack.
 # :wave: The Basics of GitHub

 ## 🤓 Course overview and learning outcomes